-Lily Hoang’s fragmentary and gorgeous essay, On the Geography of Friendship, defies easy classification.
-It’s a gathering of observations, a collection of quotations, a confessional, and a loose weave of interconnected ideas that invoke the way our own relationships interconnect in our lives.
+Lily Hoang presents two fragmentary and gorgeous essays in On the Geography of Relations, one previously unpublished and the other from her award-winning book, A Bestiary.
+Known for defying easy classification, Hoang’s writing is like a performance on the page.
+On the Geography of Relations gathers observations, a collection of quotations, a confessional, and a loose weave of interconnected ideas that invoke the way our own relationships interconnect in our lives.

 It’s a hybrid marvel and a text that, with every rereading, rewards its audience with insight and beauty.